Note: This post was updated in January 2021.

-For each Google Ad type, we’ll be covering:
+For each Google Ad type, we’ll cover:

 - The core strategies we use to get the best return on ad spend (ROAS)

-- Use-case scenarios where we’ve seen good results from implementing these strategies.
+- Use-case scenarios where we’ve seen good results from implementing these strategies

-- Some of the newest features and product offerings — and how to make the most of them.
+- Some of the newest features and product offerings — and how to make the most of them

 Who We Are: At Inflow, we work with dozens of eCommerce companies to increase traffic, conversions, and sales.
 You can talk to one of our Google Ads specialists to see how we can help you increase ROAS.
 Get started now.